Leon Bazyli Sapieha

 In the years 1663–1668 he studied at the University of Wilno, then for several years traveled around Europe, including a visit to Paris.
 He returned to the country about 1673.
 He was an envoy to the Diet of Grodno in 1678.
 He was an envoy to the sejm in 1681, where he was appointed treasurer of the court.
-He was also a sejm delegate in 1683.
+He was also a Sejm delegate in 1683.

-He took part in the Polish relief expedition to Vienna in 1683, under King Jan Sobieski.
+Sapieha took part in the Polish relief expedition to Vienna in 1683, under King Jan Sobieski.
 In 1684 he was appointed general of the Lithuanian army and in 1683 he participated in the campaign against Ottoman Turkey.